Universality properties of forcing: Introduction

 The main technical ingredient of our analysis are the so-called good ultrafilters, to which Section \ref{section:tre} is dedicated.
 After a brief overview of the relevant model-theoretic concepts, we present a new proof, which may be of independent interest, of the existence of good ultrafilters on Boolean algebras which satisfy a disjointability condition.
 As opposed to standard constructions using independent families, our argument applies to a wide class of Boolean algebras, not necessarily complete.

-In Section \ref{section:quattro}, we establish a first universality result for a fragment of the theory of $H_{\kappa^+}$, in a signature consisting of $\Delta_0$-definable relations.
-Namely, we fix a regular cardinal $\kappa$ and, assuming the existence of an inaccessible cardinal $\delta>\kappa$, we use the collapsing algebra $\Coll(\kappa,{<}\delta)$ to prove that any model of the universal theory of $H_{\kappa^+}$ can be embedded into a model of the form $H_{\check{\delta}}^{\Coll(\kappa,{<}\delta)}/U$.
+In Section \ref{section:quattro}, we establish the first universality result for a fragment of the theory of $H_{\kappa^+}$, in a signature consisting of $\Delta_0$-definable relations.
+Namely, we fix an infinite regular cardinal $\kappa$ and, assuming the existence of an inaccessible cardinal $\delta>\kappa$, we use the collapsing algebra $\Coll(\kappa,{<}\delta)$ to prove that any model of the universal theory of $H_{\kappa^+}$ of cardinality at most $\delta$ can be embedded into a model of the form $H_{\check{\delta}}^{\Coll(\kappa,{<}\delta)}/U$.
 This approach, although technically simple, is not flexible enough to accommodate a richer signature, nor the case where $\kappa$ is singular.

 We overcome these limitations and establish a more general universality result in Section \ref{section:cinque}.
 Assuming again the existence of an inaccessible $\delta$, for each infinite cardinal $\kappa<\delta$ we make use of the stationary tower $\bool{B}(\tow{I}^\kappa_{<\delta})$ of height $\delta$ and critical point $\kappa^+$ to obtain universal models for the full theory of $H_{\kappa^+}$, in a signature consisting of arbitrary relations.
-Moreover, under the additional assumption that $\delta$ is a Woodin cardinal, we show that the corresponding $\bool{B}(\tow{I}^\kappa_{<\delta})$-valued structure correctly represents all elements of $H_\delta$ in the forcing extension.
+Moreover, under the additional assumption that $\delta$ is a Woodin cardinal, we show that the corresponding $\bool{B}(\tow{I}^\kappa_{<\delta})$-valued structure correctly represents $H_\delta$ in the forcing extension.